Revel8-io/intuition-snap/docs/USER-KNOWLEDGE-BASE.md

 - "Known Scam" for addresses flagged by the community

 **How to Use:**
-- Verify the nickname matches what you expect
+- Verify the alias matches what you expect
-- Be cautious if nicknames don't match the entity you think you're interacting with
+- Be cautious if aliases don't match the entity you think you're interacting with
-- Use nicknames as one piece of information, not the only factor
+- Use aliases as one piece of information, not the only factor

 ### Using Interactive Features